-Answer the following question on a separate sheet of paper, and turn it in with the rest of your lab.
+Answer the following questions on a separate sheet of paper, and turn it in with the rest of your lab.

-1. What happened to all of the water that carved these valley systems?
+- 1. What happened to all of the water that carved these valley systems?
 We do not see any water on the surface of Mars when we look at present-day images of the planet, but if our interpretation of these features is correct, and your calculated water volumes are correct (which they probably are), then where has all of the water gone?
 Discuss two possible (probable?) fates that the water might have experienced.
-Think about discussions we have had in class about planets' atmospheres and what their fates have been.
+Think about discussions we have had in class about the atmospheres of the various planets and what their fates have been.
 Also think about how Earth compares to Mars and how the water abundances on the two planets now differ.
-If you have questions, please ask!
+(20 points) - 2.
+Scientists believe that life (the first, primitive, single cell creatures) on Earth began about 1 billion years after its formation, or 3.5 billion years ago.
+Scientists also believe that liquid water is essential for life to exist.
+Looking at the ages and lifetimes of the Warrego, Ares and Tiu Valles, what do you think about the possibility that life started on the planet Mars at the same time as Earth?
+What must have Mars been like at that time?
+What would have happened to this life?
+(15 points)

-- 1. Is water an important erosion process?
+- 1. Is water an important erosion process on Mars?

 - 2. What does "dendritic" mean?

 - 3. What does "anastomosing" mean?